xpollen8/manifestor/README.md

 Given a URL as `root`, `fetchManifest` will fetch the _manifest.json_ file from that endpoint, and transform it into an array of ManifestEntry json objects.

-If `recurse` is true, then `fetchManifest` will make fetch all folder URLs which are exposed by the _manifest.json_ file.
+If `recurse` is true, then `fetchManifest` will make recursive fetch calls to ll folder URLs which are exposed by that folder's _manifest.json_ file.

-In this way, a simple webserver can expose specific files via a clean API, allowing arbitrary metadata to be tied to each file returned.
+In this way, a simple webserver can expose specific files via a clean API, and allow arbitrary metadata to be tied to each file returned.

 # But... why?

-Suppose you are maintaining a collection media/files for a band, those files are strewn all over your hard drive, and you'd like to share some of data with the world.
+Suppose you are maintaining a collection media/files, that those files are strewn all over your hard drive, and you'd like to share some of them with the world.

-Sure, you could host the files on a cloud service.
-But you've probably just duplicated your original file, and *HOW* do you intend to attach and deliver provenance metadata for those files in a consistent machine-readable manner.
+You could host the files on a cloud service.
+But you've probably just duplicated your original file, lost important file creation timestamps (provenance), and *HOW* do you intend to attach and deliver other metadata for those files in a consistent machine-readable manner>

-The approach that _Manifestor_ takes is to simple a simple webserver that is capable of delivering static JSON files.
+The approach that _Manifestor_ takes is to deliver a _manifest.json_ file via a simple webserver.
 If a _manifest.json_ file is found at the web endpoint, it will list the contents of the folder that you wish to share.

-You can describe those files and folders along with any desired metadata: title, description, provenance information, update history, etc.
+You can describe those files and folders along with metadata: title, description, provenance information, update history, etc.

-Each item of type *folder* that is found in a _manifest.json_ can be recursively fetched by `fetchManifest`.
+Each item of type *folder* which is found in a _manifest.json_ can be recursively fetched by `fetchManifest`.

-The resulting data returned will be a JSON object with each folder populated from data found by recursive calls to `fetchManifest`.
+The resulting data returned will be a JSON object with each folder populated by recursive calls to `fetchManifest`.

 # Example